Get Involved!

 Gaisce

 Across HEIs the Gaisce Medal and its personal and professional development opportunities are supported.
 Student Volunteer Ireland are Strategic Partners of Gaisce.
+Together we support President Award Leaders (PALs) to support students to volunteer towards their Gaisce medal.

 Comhlámh

-6cdd60ea0045eb7a6ec44c54d29ed402_1754846499.jpgStudentVolunteer.ie and Comhámh signed a partnership agreement to ensure that all volunteering opportunities promoted to students through our website are officially Comhlámh Code of Good Practice Signatories.
+StudentVolunteer.ie and Comhámh signed a partnership agreement to ensure that all volunteering opportunities promoted to students through our website are officially Comhlámh Code of Good Practice Signatories.
 This ensures that students are receiving excellent support and training as part of their overseas volunteering experiences.

 IDEA

 The Code of Good Practice for Development Education at IDEA is a framework to support organisations that are committed to global citizenship education.
-StudentVolunteer.ie is a Code Member and adheres to the principles of social justice, student voice and democractic ways of engaging.
+StudentVolunteer.ie is a Code Member and adheres to the principles of social justice, student voice and democratic ways of engaging.

 National Youth Volunteering Portfolio (MyVP)